Hsqcsu/CSU-IR/README.md

 ### 4. Testing and Inference

-Scripts for testing and inference are available in their respective project folders.
-Please ensure you have downloaded the required data and model weights, placing them in their corresponding directories as structured in this project, before running the scripts.
+Scripts for testing and inference are available in the respective project folders.

 - **CSU-IR Retrieval**: [`CSU-IR/test_and_infer/`](https://github.com/Hsqcsu/CSU-IR/tree/main/CSU-IR/test_and_infer)